-Weill Cornell was established in 2007 with a Clinical and Translational Science Award (CTSA) from the National Institutes of Health (NIH) - a $49.6 million grant, the largest federal grant ever made to Weill Cornell Medicine — and awarded a renewal grant of the same amount five years later.
-In 2017 the CTSC was awarded $45.3 million NIH renewal grant to support our multi-institutional efforts, which has funded innovative interdisciplinary projects, education, training programs, and local community health efforts.
-It has been renewed for two 5 year periods twice since then
+Weill Cornell was established in 2007 with a Clinical and Translational Science Award (CTSA) from the National Institutes of Health (NIH) - a $61.9 million grant, the largest federal grant ever made to Weill Cornell Medicine, was renewed again in 2022 for another five years to support our multi-institutional efforts, which has funded innovative interdisciplinary projects, education, training programs, and local community health efforts.

 As the CTSC Program Director I have worked to establish relationships with our world-renowned institutional partners: Memorial Sloan-Kettering Cancer Center, the Hospital for Special Surgery, NewYork-Presbyterian Hospital, Hunter College and, Cornell University.
 Through these efforts Hunter College investigators now work out of labs in Weill Cornell Medicine’s Belfer Research Building, where the public institution purchased space, and next year, the Hunter College School of Nursing will relocate to York Avenue to be closer to the CTSC’s institutional partners.